 The lower inner portion of each stone is hollowed out into a kind of angle, evidently, to meet a corresponding rise in the platform stone they rested upon.
 No iron bolt or rivet was used to firm them in their position.
 The two stones fitted together and formed the apex of the conical top of the tower.
 Some of the old people of Ardmore recollect seeing a cross on the top of it, which, it is said, was shot off some forty years ago by a gentleman firing at a crow perched on the top: Croker makes mention of it as being like a crutch.

-This very probably was the remaining portion of an Irish wheel cross, such as is seen over the door of the tower at Antrim.
+This was probably the remaining portion of an Irish wheel cross, such as seen over the tower’s door at Antrim.